Can you swim in the Black Sea? With such a foreboding name, it is no wonder that many people believe you cannot swim in the Black Sea.

 However, the Black Sea is COMPLETELY SAFE to swim in and is a popular summer destination for many looking for refuge from the heat.

 The Black Sea has a unique feature, which might make people believe it is not swimmable.
-The Black Sea is anoxic, meaning there is absolutely no oxygen in the water.
+The Black Sea is anoxic, meaning there is only a small amount of dissolved oxygen in the water.

 How does this affect swimming in the Black Sea?